polarityio/echotrail/README.md

 If checked, the integration will return a 'Not Observed' result for SHA256 hashes and files that have not been observed by EchoTrail.

-### Anomalous Process Threshold for SHA256
+### Anomalous Process Threshold for Hashes

-SHA256 values with an EchoTrail prevalence score below or equal to this value will be flagged as anomalous.
+Hashes with an EchoTrail prevalence score below or equal to this value will be flagged as anomalous.
 Defaults to 20.
 Set to -1 to disable.
 This option should be visible to all users.
-This option is only applicable to SHA256 lookups.
+This option is only applicable to SHA256 and MD5 lookups.

-### Common Process Threshold for SHA256
+### Common Process Threshold for Hashes

-SHA256 values with an EchoTrail prevalence score above or equal to this value will be flagged as a common process.
+Hashes with an EchoTrail prevalence score above or equal to this value will be flagged as a common process.
 Defaults to 80.
 Set to -1 to disable.
 This option should be visible to all users.
-This option is only applicable to SHA256 lookups.
+This option is only applicable to SHA256 and MD5 lookups.

 ## Installation Instructions